centreon/centreon-engine/doc/user/configuration/advanced/security_considerations.rst

-If an intruder has the ability to submit check results or external commands to the Centreon Engine daemon, they have the potential to submit bogus monitoring data, drive you nuts you with bogus notifications, or cause event handler scripts to be triggered.
+If an intruder has the ability to submit check results or external commands to the Centreon Engine daemon, they have the potential to submit bogus monitoring data, drive you nuts you with bogus service check result, or cause event handler scripts to be triggered.
 If you have event handler scripts that restart services, cycle power, etc. this could be particularly problematic.